nacx/kahuna/README.md

 License
 -------

-This sowftare is licensed under the MIT license.
+This software is licensed under the MIT license.

 Copyright (c) 2011 Ignasi Barrera